Dalian iron ore futures at nearly 3-week low on lean demand - Up News Info

 Article content

-BEIJING — Chinese iron ore futures fell for a fourth consecutive session, down more than 5% to their lowest level in nearly three weeks, on prospects of more imports of the steelmaking ingredient and as demand eased on the government’s decision to cut production.
+BEIJING — Chinese iron ore futures fell for a fourth consecutive session, down more than 7% to their lowest levels in nearly three weeks, on prospects of more imports of the steelmaking ingredient and as demand eased on the government’s decision to cut production.

 “The government has a relatively strong determination to control steel output this year, which could affect demand for raw materials,” Li Wentao, an analyst with Tianfeng Futures, said.